itera-sd2201/itera-sd2201.github.io/syllabus.md

 - 2 Projects - more details to come

 ### Exams
-This course will have 3 exams, spaced evenly across the semester, with the third exam happening during finals week.
-More details on exam format, content, and dates will come during the semester.
+Instead of one midterm and one final exam, this course will have 3 exams, spaced evenly across the semester, with the third exam happening during finals week.
+Exam 1 will be on Wednesday, September 22nd.
+Exam 2 is planned for some time around week 10 of the course.
+Exam 3 will take place during finals week.

 ### Cheating